By Austin Mock

 Many editors are consistently backlogged with other projects since it takes the longest time, relative to every other stage.

 Editing also often requires a minimum of 2-3 revisions.
-The back and forth communication between you and the agency via email usually is several weeks more of time and effort.
+The back and forth communication between you and the agency via email or Basecamp is sometimes several weeks more of time and effort.

-God forbid you have more than a few people in your organization who need to approve the video.
+And let's face it, you have people in your organization who need to approve the video as well.
 Then you’re tracking down your own people, trying to get feedback on each draft.

 This long timeline can delay initiatives or other campaigns that rely on the content.